 OPEN CALL: Book Project

-Panoply Performance Laboratory (PPL) and Social Health Performance Club (SHPPC) are partnering to produce a volume documenting and dedicating 7 years of performance art practices at PPL’s 104 Meserole Street lab site in Brooklyn.
+Panoply Performance Laboratory (PPL) are Collaborating with The Operating System to produce a volume documenting and dedicating 7 years of performance art practices at PPL’s 104 Meserole Street lab site in Brooklyn.
 PPL’s lab site operated 2012-2018 as practical research project into alternative modes of artworlding, as a gathering place for local performance artists and witnesses, and as the flashpoint of larger-scale projects, collaborations, and organizations..

 Please submit abstracts (proposals for pieces not yet written) OR final pieces as Word documents, 300dpi jpegs, or PDF documents attached to an email.
 Send to: firstname.lastname@example.org by March 15, 2019.
 Final/edited items for inclusion will be due August 1, 2019.

-We are especially interested in documentary images, first-person accounts, theoretical explorations of organization/curation as performance (and criticism of organization-as-performance), and experimental ways of reflecting, re-presenting, documenting, remembering, and re-calling performances, events, and projects that took place at or as emergent from PPL’s lab site.
+We are especially interested in: first-person accounts, theoretical explorations of organization/curation as performance (and criticism of organization-as-performance), and experimental ways of reflecting, re-presenting, documenting, remembering, and re-calling performances, events, and projects that took place at or as emergent from PPL’s lab site.